SillyTavern/SillyTavern-Docs/Usage/Common-Settings.md

 Set the value to 1 to disable its effect.

 ### Min P
-Limits the token pool by cutting off low-probability tokens based on the lowest token's probability to the top token.
+Limits the token pool by cutting off low-probability tokens relative to the top token.
 Produces more coherent responses but can also worsen repetition if set too high.
 - Works best at low values such as `0.1-0.01`, but can be set higher with a high `Temperature`.
 For example: `Temperature: 5, Min P: 0.5`

 Set the value to 0 to disable its effect.